PrimeAcademy/assignment-unit-1/README.md

 ### 5 | Turning in our work through the Assignment App

 Watch the [detailed video instructions](https://vimeo.com/199694700).
-If needed, you can also reference the written instructions below.
+If needed, you can also reference the written instructions below:

 1. Go to https://primeacademy.io/student.
 2. Login with your email address and password.
 You will see a dashboard with your assignments.